thapabishal21dev/lancemeuptask/README.md

 # lancemeuptask

-  technologies and tools used : tailwinCSS, formik Validation, react Router
+  technologies and tools used : tailwindCSS, formik and yup for validation, ReactRouter

 #validation Image